dipak-pawar/fabric8-apitest/README.md

 It is much easier and safer to call a function on a client object for the service under test.
 That has proper argument types and return types that you can inspect much easier than some blob.
-The client then converts the function call behind the scenes into the proper HTTP command an executes it.
+The client then converts the function call behind the scenes into the proper HTTP command and executes it.

 ## 1. Prepare